ava11235/ava11235.github.io/_posts/2025-05-01-feature-engineering-with-data-wrangler.md

 3. Set purchase_made as the target column 🎯
 4. Select "Classification" as the model type 🌲
 5. Review feature importance metrics
 This Quick Model found the items_viewed to the most important feature for predicting purchase_made.
-Note that this is not the final model that will be used.
+The score is of 0.14 for the most important feature, suggesting a model where predictive power is distributed across multiple features rather than dominated by a single one.
    ![image](https://github.com/user-attachments/assets/812db677-bffe-41fd-9a2a-fdd6b1f3f498)